|Fees||42 U.S.C §664 Collection of Past Due Support from Federal Tax Refunds

 |5.4||October 1, 2010|

 Since January 1999, the United States Department of Treasury’s Financial Management Service (FMS) has operated the federal income tax refund offset (Intercept) program.
-The Wyoming CSE Program submits a file to FMS of the delinquent non-custodial parents whose arrears meet the certification requirements as described in greater detail in 9.2 Enforcement – Administrative Remedies.
+The Wyoming CSP submits a file to FMS of the delinquent non-custodial parents whose arrears meet the certification requirements as described in greater detail in 9.2 Enforcement – Administrative Remedies.

 Note: Only IV-D cases can be submitted to FMS.

 When FMS intercepts a non-custodial parent’s federal income tax refund, FMS will forward the intercept to the appropriate State.
 Upon receipt of the intercept, the Wyoming CSP credits the non-custodial parent with the entire intercept amount; however, Wyoming CSP retains a $25 federal tax offset fee from any collection on behalf of a non-public assistance custodial parent, except in foster care or past or present POWER cases.